WWGK: WABQ (1959–2006)

 Meanwhile, WSRS, which was founded by S.R.
 Sague on December 12, 1947, broadcast 24-hours a day on 1490 kHz licensed to suburban Cleveland Heights, and had an FM complement at 95.3 MHz.
-On January 14, 1959, WJMO bought WSRS (at 1490 AM and 95.3 FM) and exchanged respective callsigns, studios/facilities, and staffs.
+On January 14, 1959, WJMO bought WSRS (at 1490 AM and 95.3 FM) and exchanged respective call signs, studios/facilities, and staffs.
 Both 1540 AM and 106.5 FM were sold off to Tuschman Broadcasting Company with the switch; the 1540 facility immediately became WABQ and the 106.5 facility instead signed on as WABQ-FM before switching to WXEN that next year, carrying an ethnic format.

 Detroit-based Booth Broadcasting took ownership of WABQ and WXEN in the mid-1960s.
 During the late 1950s and early 1960s, both WABQ and WJMO focused on programming aimed at Cleveland's African American community, featuring mostly black on-air talent.

 It was best known for a Top 40/R&B format as "Tiger Radio" in the late 1960s (Booth's WJLB in Detroit used the same "Tiger Radio" slogan at the time), featuring personalities like Lynn Tolliver and Ken Hawkins, Michael "The Lover" Payne and King Curtis Shaw, Jimmy O'jay, Jimmy Stephens, Jim Raggs and Eddie Edwards.
 Mike Dix, Rich Ford, Chuck Denson, Otis Rush and Duane Jones were just a few of the many news announcers the station featured during the late 1960s and early seventies.
 The station's popular "Ring-A-Ding" talk show featured Olympic gold medalist Harrison Dillard who also handled sportscasts.
 Gospel programming in the late weekday morning hours was presented by Cleveland's First Lady of Gospel, Mary Holt.
 Sundays featured wall-to-wall church programming with Denver Wilborn as host.

-Throughout the late 1960s and into the early to mid-1970s WABQ and WJMO competed for listeners among Cleveland's African-American community with WJMO often enjoying a slight ratings edge due to its ability to remain on the air after local sunset.
+Throughout the late 1960s and into the early to mid-1970s, WABQ and WJMO competed for listeners among Cleveland's African-American community with WJMO often enjoying a slight ratings edge due to its ability to remain on the air after local sunset.

-In April 1968 WABQ received special temporary authority from the FCC to stay on the air overnight in an attempt to help inform and comfort the community following the assassination of Dr. Martin Luther King.
-The special authority to remain on the air 24 hours a day expired after just a day or two.
+In April 1968, WABQ received special temporary authority from the FCC to stay on the air overnight in an attempt to help inform and comfort the community following the assassination of Martin Luther King, Jr. The special authority to remain on the air 24 hours a day expired after just a day or two.

 WABQ's heyday quietly faded into the 1970s and 1980s, and went through numerous format changes since.
 Booth Broadcasting sold off WABQ in 1984, and several different ownership changes followed as a result.
 Eventually, the station assumed a gospel music format and had local ownership for much of those years since.